AdithyahNair/originalityAI-Config/README.md

 3. This is demonstrated in the code written in the config.

+4. The config can be used on automated pentesting software like SilverBullet for performing bruteforce checks on wordlists.
+However, this issue can be mitigated by enabling Google's V3 Recaptcha along with strict rate limits.

 ## The config provided is strictly to be used for educational purposes only.